ArnabDey/MLProjectWebsite/README.md

 - price

 This data is recent as the set was created around 1 year ago and each entry contains a list date from October or November 2018.
 The possbile features of this dataset appealed to us as it contains the information that we believe would directly affect the price of a house.
 We also decided to use features that could be generalized to all regions in an attempt to get to a solution for this general problem.
+## Data Cleaning
+We removed entries without price values as there was only around 6,000 which was 5% of our dataset.

 ## Detecting Outliers
 After cleaning the data, converting all the categorical data into to numeric data using label encoding and removing all the invalid data, we wanted to ensure that there were no outliers in our dataset.
 We initially did PCA on all of the numeric features excluding our labels, the price of houses, to one dimension.
 The new dimension, which is the compressed version of all the features, was plotted along the price of the house.
 <p align="center">